opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `*`

-*** [&REST, args]**

-Compute Product.
+**Compute Product.**

+**(*  &REST args)**

 Returns the product of it's arguments , performing any necessary type conversions in the process.
 If no numbers are supplied, 1 is returned.

 **builtin function** defined at  **class io.opsit.explang.Funcs$MULOP**

 ### `+`

-**+ [&REST, args]**

-Compute Sum.
+**Compute Sum.**

+**(+  &REST args)**

 Returns the sum of numeric values of it's arguments, performing any necessary type conversions in the process.
 If no numbers are supplied, 0 is returned.

 **builtin function** defined at  **class io.opsit.explang.Funcs$ADDOP**

 ### `-`

-**- [&REST, args]**

-Performs subtraction or negation.
+**Performs subtraction or negation.**

+**(-  &REST args)**

 If only one number is supplied, the negation of that number is returned.
 If more than one argument is given, it subtracts rest of the arguments from the first one and returns the result.
 The function performs necessary type conversions.

 **builtin function** defined at  **class io.opsit.explang.Funcs$SUBOP**

 ### `/`

-**/ [&REST, args]**

-Performs Division or Reciprocation.
+**Performs Division or Reciprocation.**

+**(/  &REST args)**

 If no denominators are supplied, the function / returns the reciprocal of number.
 If at least one denominator is supplied, the function / divides the numerator by all of the denominators and returns the resulting quotient.
 If each argument is either an integer or a ratio, and the result is not an integer, then it is a ratio.
 The function / performs necessary type conversions.

 **builtin function** defined at  **class io.opsit.explang.Funcs$DIVOP**

 ### `MAX`

-**MAX [x, &REST, args]**

-Find maximum.
+**Find maximum.**

+**(MAX  x &REST args)**

 Returns the maximum of numeric values of it's arguments, performing any necessary type conversions in the process.

 **builtin function** defined at  **class io.opsit.explang.Funcs$MAXOP**

 ### `MIN`

-**MIN [x, &REST, args]**

-Find minimum.
+**Find minimum.**

+**(MIN  x &REST args)**

 Returns the maximum of numeric values of it's arguments, performing any necessary type conversions in the process.

 **builtin function** defined at  **class io.opsit.explang.Funcs$MINOP**

 ### `MOD`

-**MOD [number, divisor]**

-Compute Modulus.
+**Compute Modulus.**

+**(MOD  number divisor)**

 Generalizations of the modulus function.
 When both operands are integer returns result of the modulus operation.
 If one of them is floating point returns result of

 	 number - ⌊ (number / divisor) ⌋ * divisor